ballaswag/guppyflo/README.md

 1. Global view of all your Klipper/Moonraker printers.
 2. Fluidd opens directly to printer of desired printer (no need to mock with switching printers in the Fluidd UI).
 3. Unlimited `go2rtc` WebRTC cameras.
+4. Integrated Tailscale.
-4. Free and secure remote access with `ngrok` (paid `ngrok` subscription availiable via their terms).
+5. Free and secure remote access with `ngrok` (paid `ngrok` subscription availiable via their terms).
-5. Unlimited local access.
+6. Unlimited local access.
-6. Multiplatform support (runs in Linux/Windows x86_64, buildroot mipsle, PI ARMv6).
+7. Multiplatform support (runs in Linux/Windows x86_64, buildroot mipsle, PI ARMv6).
+8. MobileRaker via `tailscale`

 ## Roadmap
 1. More camera service support (e.g. ustreamer/camera-streamer)